-- 1. Persons affected by the proposed rulemaking: - Classes of persons that will bear the costs of the proposed rulemaking:

-There are no costs associated with this proposed rulemaking.

-• Classes of persons that will benefit from the proposed rulemaking:

-The general public and stakeholders will benefit.

-- 2. Impact of the proposed rulemaking, economic or otherwise, including the nature and amount of all the different kinds of costs that would be incurred: - Quantitative description of impact:
+- 1. Persons affected by the proposed rulemaking: - Classes of persons that will bear the costs of the proposed rulemaking: There are no costs associated with this rulemaking. - Classes of persons that will benefit from the proposed rulemaking: Providing streamlined information for Workforce Development stakeholders and the general public. - 2.
+Impact of the proposed rulemaking, economic or otherwise, including the nature and amount of all the different kinds of costs that would be incurred: - Quantitative description of impact:

-There are no quantitative impacts.
+There is no quantitative impact.